 About Trent University

-Here, undergraduate and graduate students connect and collaborate with faculty, staff and their peers through diverse communities that span residential colleges, classrooms, disciplines, hands-on research, co-curricular and community-based activities.
+Attracting excellent students from across the country and around the world, Trent is known for leadership in teaching, research, and student satisfaction.
+Here, students connect and collaborate with faculty, staff, and their peers through diverse communities that span our unique collegiate communities, disciplines, hands-on research, co-op and career experience, and community-based activities.

 We respectfully acknowledge that we are on the treaty and traditional territory of the Mississauga Anishinaabeg.
 We offer our gratitude to First Peoples for their care for, and teachings about, our earth and our relations.
 May we honour those teachings.

-Trent has been Ontario's #1 undergraduate university 7 years in a row
+Trent has been Ontario's #1 undergraduate university 13 years in a row1

 - #1 undergraduate university in Ontario 13 years in a row

 Trent graduates get jobs

-- 95% of Trent grads employed after two years 1
+- 95% of Trent grads employed within two years 3

 Trent students are glad they came

-- 94% of students are satisfied with the overall quality of their Trent education 3
+- 91% of students are satisfied with quality of teaching at Trent education 4

-- Three Trent Ph.D. graduates have the distinction of being renowned Rhodes Scholars at the University of Oxford, having received the Rhodes International Postgraduate Award, which is widely considered to be one of the world's most prestigious scholarships
+- Five Trent grads have the distinction of being renowned Rhodes Scholars, having received the Rhodes International Postgraduate Award, which is widely considered to be one of the world's most prestigious scholarships

 It's an exciting time to be a Trent student

-- We are currently transforming our iconic Bata Library in the library of the future - features of the new library (opening in summer 2018) will include: an entrepreneurship and social innovation centre; carefully selected book and non-print collections; three research centres; two visualization labs, Critical Making Studio; educational design research studio; presentation practice room; and a wide variety of interactive student spaces (group and individual)
+- We have recently transformed our Bata Library in the library of the future - features of the new library include: an entrepreneurship and social innovation centre; carefully selected book and non-print collections; three research centres; two visualization labs, Critical Making Studio; educational design research studio; presentation practice room; and a wide variety of interactive student spaces (group and individual)

-- The vision of Trent students past and present became a reality this fall with the opening of the new Student Centre on our Peterborough campus - the breathtaking new space overlooking the Otonabee River offers new places and opportunities for students to socialize, learn, study and engage with life on campus
+- The vision of Trent students past and present became a reality in 2017 with the opening of the new Student Centre on our Peterborough campus - the breathtaking new space overlooking the Otonabee River offers new places and opportunities for students to socialize, learn, study and engage with life on campus

-1 Maclean’s University Rankings, 2018 - Primarily Undergraduate Category
+1 Maclean’s University Rankings 2024 - Primarily Undergraduate Category